-- 1. Pressure Support assures that a preset inspiratory pressure level is constantly maintained upon patient effort. - 2.
+- SVS-9004_XX - 1.
+Pressure Support assures that a preset inspiratory pressure level is constantly maintained upon patient effort. - 2.
 The preset pressure level is controlled by the ventilator, while the patient determines frequency and inspiration time. - Inspiration starts when the patient triggers a breath, gas flows into the lungs at a constant pressure.
-Since the pressure provided by the ventilator is constant, the flow will decrease until the Inspiratory Cycle-off is reached.
+Since the pressure provided by the ventilator is constant, the flow will decrease until the End inspiration is reached.

 - a.
-When the inspiratory flow decreases below a preset fraction of the inspiratory peak flow (Inspiratory cycle-off) - b.
+When the inspiratory flow decreases below a preset fraction of the inspiratory peak flow (End inspiration) - b.
 If the upper pressure limit is exceeded. - c.
 If the maximum time for inspiration is exceeded. - d.
-If the flow drops to a flow range between 25% of the peak flow and lower limit for Inspiratory Cycle-off fraction level and the spent time within this range exceeds 50% of the time spent in between the start of the inspiration and entering this range.
+If the flow drops to a range between 25 % of peak flow and the lower limit for End inspiration, and remains within the range for a period longer than 50% of the time elapsing between inspiration start and the point when the range was entered.

-6.8 SPONTANEOUS/CPAP
+5.8 Spontaneous/CPAP

-6.8.1 FUNCTIONAL DESCRIPTION SPONTANEOUS BREATHING/CPAP
+5.8.1 Functional description Spontaneous breathing/CPAP